Home page

 How can we achieve that?

-We need to create green infrastructure, green areas, water fountains, protected bike lanes, and more services in proximity through local jobs, commerce, cinemas and theaters, public spaces for cultural activities.
+We need to create green infrastructure, green areas, water fountains, protected bike lanes and more services in proximity through local jobs, commerce, cinemas and theaters, and public spaces for cultural activities.
 We need to radically transform the neighborhood for fostering people who decide to abandon a car-centered life in favor of a human-centered social fabric.

 Share